AhmedHamedTN/ngisims/README.md

 # ngisims
-workshop about Angular 101 : just the basics
+workshop about Angular 101 : just the basics with static data.